PhoenixPan/FrontEndDevelopment/css-introduction.md

 5. p::selection:	Selects the portion of an element that is selected by a user

 ##Opacity
+Can be used on many element, not only image
 ```
+// ways to apply opacity
 img {
     opacity: 0.5;
     filter: alpha(opacity=50); /* For IE8 and earlier */
+    background: rgba(76, 175, 80, 0.3) /* Green background with 30% opacity */
 }
 ```